Clelin Ferrell

-Clelin Ferrell (born May 17, 1997) is an American professional football defensive end for the San Francisco 49ers of the National Football League (NFL).
+Clelin Ferrell (born May 17, 1997) is an American professional football defensive end for the Miami Dolphins of the National Football League (NFL).
 He played college football for the Clemson Tigers, winning the 2018 Ted Hendricks Award, and was selected fourth overall by the Las Vegas Raiders in the 2019 NFL draft.
-Ferrell has also played for the San Francisco 49ers and Washington Commanders.
+Ferrell has also played for the Los Angeles Chargers, Washington Commanders and San Francisco 49ers.

 Early life

 Ferrell was born on May 17, 1997, in Richmond, Virginia.
 Clelin attended Benedictine College Preparatory, a private military academy in Richmond.
 Clelin committed to play college football at Clemson nearly three months before he tore his ACL, which caused him to miss his senior football season.

 College career

 At Clemson, Ferrell suffered a hand injury that forced him to redshirt the 2015 season.
 Returning the following season, he was named co-defensive rookie of the year award with Dexter Lawrence after recording 50 tackles, 12.5 for loss, and six sacks.
 Ferrell was named first-team All-American in 2017 and won the Ted Hendricks Award and ACC Defensive Player of the Year in 2018 after recording 53 tackles, 11.5 sacks, four pass breakups, and three forced fumbles.
 He led the ACC in sacks and tackles for loss in the 2018 season.
 He declared for the 2019 NFL draft following the season.